saviornt/NexusLite/Bincode_V2_Example.md

 Bincode 2 removes the `Serialize` and `Deserialize` traits and introduces its own traits:

-- `Encode`: Converts Rust types to bytes with a binary serialization strategy.
+- `bincode::Encode`: Converts Rust types to bytes with a binary serialization strategy.
-- `Decode`: Converts bytes to Rust types using a binary deserialization strategy.
+- `bincode::Decode`: Converts bytes to Rust types using a binary deserialization strategy.

 Both `Encode` and `Decode` are enabled by default using the `derive` feature.

+### `EncodeError` / `DecodeError`

+Bincode 2 allows for proper error handling during (de)serialization by introducing dedicated error types:

+- `bincode::error::EncodeError`: Represents errors that occur during encoding.
+- `bincode::error::DecodeError`: Represents errors that occur during decoding.
+- Both error types function with the `derive` and `serde` features, **there is no separate `bincode::serde::error` submodule.**

 ### Key Functions